Membership or Zone Purchasing?

 Some random data observations…

-- It would take nearly five years to unlock the entire game if you complete the trivia everyday granting you 100 crowns (36,500 crowns a year) (here’s our trivia machine).
+- It would more than five years to unlock the entire game if you complete the trivia everyday granting you 100 crowns (36,500 crowns a year) (here’s our trivia machine).

 - Grizzleheim is the most expensive of them all, but here is why…